Hall Caine: The Great War

 Caine was aged 61 at the outbreak of the Great War.
 The British secretly set up the War Propaganda Bureau under MP Charles Masterman.
 Caine was one of twenty-five leading authors Masterman invited to the Bureau's London headquarters, Wellington House on 2 September 1914 with the purpose of best promoting Britain's interests during the war.
 Shortly after, Caine was one of fifty-three of the leading authors in Britain to sign the 'Authors' Declaration', a manifesto drafted by Masterman stating that Britain "could not without dishonour have refused to take part in the present war."
-Issued on 17 September the document was sent by special cable to the New York Times.
+Issued on 17 September, the document was sent by special cable to the New York Times.
 Caine abandoned literary contracts in America valued at 150,000 dollars in order to devote all his energies to the British war effort.

 The cover of The Drama of 365 Days: Scenes in the Great War, Caine's series of Daily Telegraph World War I propaganda articles.
 The book is dedicated to the young manhood of the British Empire.

 Following the Rape of Belgium Caine edited King Albert's Book in support of the exiled King Albert of Belgium.
 It was Caine's idea and was published at Christmas 1914 by The Daily Telegraph.
 The proceeds from the book, £20,000, went to the Daily Telegraph Belgium Fund, a fund created to support British efforts to receive and maintain Belgian refugees in Britain.
-In previous years Caine had edited several of these volumes already, the most recent for Queen Alexandra's charities in 1905 and 1908.
+In previous years Caine had edited several similar volumes already, the most recent for Queen Alexandra's charities in 1905 and 1908.
 Caine invited authors, artists, composers, statesmen and many notable people to present their view of events in Belgium.
-King Albert‘s Book contains contributions from two hundred and fifty of the most famous people of the time.
-Among the contributors are British Prime Minister Asquith and then Lord of the Admiralty Winston Churchill, painters Claude Monet and John Collier and composer Claude Debussy.
+King Albert's Book contains contributions from 250 of the most famous people of the time.
+Among the contributors were the British Prime Minister H. H. Asquith, First Lord of the Admiralty Winston Churchill, painters Claude Monet and John Collier and composer Claude Debussy.

 King Albert of Belgium made Caine an Officer of the Order of Leopold of Belgium for his humanitarian aid to the Belgian refugees in 1918.
 Caine's portrait by the Belgian painter, Alfred Jonniaux, was presented to him by the Fine Art Department of the Belgian Government.

-Caine wrote extensively in the English, American and Italian newspapers.
+Caine wrote extensively in the British, American and Italian newspapers.
 He claimed that by this work and his personal influence with Italian statesmen he greatly helped bring Italy into the war on the side of the allies.
-President Woodrow Wilson had declared the United States neutral and his policy of neutrality was enormously popular with the American people.
+President Woodrow Wilson had declared the United States neutral, and his policy of neutrality was enormously popular with the American people.